sblanck/smagexp/README.md

 ```
 #### Data from affymetrix .CEL files
-SMAGEXP handles affymetrix .CEL files. .CEL files have to be normalized with QCnormalization tools.
-This tool normalizes data and ensure allow the user to check quality.
+SMAGEXP handles affymetrix .CEL files. .CEL files have to be normalized with QCnormalization tool.
+This tool normalizes data and allows the user to check quality.

 Several normalization methods are available :
 - rma normalization